Meaningful Day Mini-Grants at-a-glance

 - April 1, 2020 – June 30, 2020 (for consideration in August 2020)

 A maximum of up to 10 mini-grants may be funded at any one time.
-Beyond this initial release of the Meaningful Day Mini-Grants, the Council will consider eligible applications if grant funds are available and if there are less than 10 projects funded at the time.
+This is the second application period, so the Council will consider eligible applications if grant funds are available and if there are less than 10 projects funded at the time.

 To begin the application process, download the Meaningful Day Mini-Grants Application.